But in a good way, if one can be upset in a good way about being made aware of the misery that the US & the IMF have inflicted across the globe.

 I went down a rabbit hole and found out that there’s a LOT more lore about Oz than I had ever imagined.
 It got me curious enough, and I saw the movie recently, so I thought I’d check it out.
 I’ve enjoyed the first few chapters so far!

 Patrick Bateman is handsome, well educated, intelligent.
-He works by day on Wall Street, earning …
+He works by day on Wall Street, earning a fortune to complement the …

 Content warning Discussion of the ending